GreenCobalt/TikCord/README.md

-you must download the appropriate chromedriver.exe for your system as well as ffmpeg.exe FULL (not essentials). place them in the bin/ folder.
+you must download the appropriate chromedriver.exe for your system as well as ffmpeg.exe FULL (not essentials). place them in the bin/ folder. ffprobe.exe must also be in your system path.